-2.1.8-9 Non-Credit Participants in Graduate Courses
+2.1.9 Non-Credit Participants in Graduate Courses

 Graduate courses are not normally open to "auditors" who attend a course without the usual qualifications and without seeking academic credit.
-Under some circumstances, however, people who are not registered graduate students and who do not meet the requirements for admission as Post-degree (see Section 2.1.47) may attend a graduate course.
+Under some circumstances, however, people who are not registered graduate students and who do not meet the requirements for admission as Post-degree (see Section 2.1.8) may attend a graduate course.
 This requires the written permission of the course instructor, the Department Chair, and the School of Graduate Studies.
-Upon completion of the course, and subject to confirmation from the instructor that his/her expectations regarding the student's participation were met (i.e. that the student attended at least 80% of the instruction), a transcript notation "Audit" will be recorded.
-Audited courses may not be taken later for credit.
-No other grade will be assigned.
-Enquiries should be directed to the instructor or the Chair of the Department offering the course.